jfalkner/github_project_management/README.md

 1. [Weekly activity summary](#weekly-github-summary), including manually curated "executive summary" style comments.
 Useful to quickly see what is going on during the week and bubble up communication appropriately.

 2. [Export the list of open GitHub issues as a spreadsheet](#export-the-list-of-open-github-issues-as-a-spreadsheet).
-This includes key information that make it easier to see milestone groupings, find stale tickets, and also see what issues that users and team leads have voted most imported.
+This includes key information that makes it easier to see milestone groupings, find stale tickets, and also see what issues that users and team leads have voted most imported.
 This is useful all the time, and particulary monthly planning and prioritization reviews.

 There are many caveats in project management.
 The intention here is not to claim that this tool is the one end-all, best way to track work.
 Nor does the spreadsheet export have some sort of objective metric that can magically rank all projects by importance.
 These tools are mostly intended to let project managers better automate common GitHub issue wrangling tasks and help entice users to more directly use GitHub.